-Thai Soup Shrimp Coconut Milk – Tom Kha takes less than 30 minutes to make yet is light, creamy and full of flavors.
+Thai coconut shrimp soup – Tom Kha takes less than 30 minutes to make yet is light, creamy and full of flavors.
 A must make.

 Right now I’m feeling pretty cranky.
 The kind of thing where if I was still a baby I would just cry nonstop and throw my toys on the floor.
 Possibly with a few bouts of stamping my feet on the ground as well.

 Since I’m a so called adult, I’m simply throwing an internal temper tantrum.

 I’m not sure exactly what it is, but my best guess is that it’s the weather.
 I have been in 100 degree tropical South East Asia temperatures for the last 5 months and instead of building up my tolerance for the heat I’m just reaching my limit.

 Anyone who knows me knows patience is not one of my strong suits, and it really is starting to run out.
 The heat is wearing on me.